Analysis: Fin or tech? China's Ant, biggest-ever IPO, says it's a tech firm not a bank

-BEIJING/HONG KONG (Reuters) - China’s Ant Group, about to make the biggest public sale of shares ever, poses a basic conundrum: what kind of company is it - a financial colossus or a tech giant?
+BEIJING/HONG KONG (Reuters) - China's Ant Group 688688.SS6688.HK, about to make the biggest public sale of shares ever, poses a basic conundrum: what kind of company is it - a financial colossus or a tech giant?

-That is important for investors before and after the initial public offering of $34.4 billion, surpassing Saudi Aramco’s record $29.4 billion float last year.
+That is important for investors before and after the initial public offering of $34.4 billion (£26.6 billion), surpassing Saudi Aramco’s record $29.4 billion float last year.
 Shares are expected to start trading on Thursday in Shanghai and Hong Kong.

-A spinoff from billionaire Jack Ma’s Alibaba Group, Ant presents itself as a technology company, while financial regulators suggest the firm remains under their purview.
+A spinoff from billionaire Jack Ma's Alibaba Group BABA.N9988.HK, Ant presents itself as a technology company, while financial regulators suggest the firm remains under their purview.

 The Hangzhou-based giant benefits from the far richer valuations the market affords to tech firms than to financial institutions.
 It hopes to escape the closer scrutiny of financial regulators, analysts say.